Site icon DED9

 Do you need a data scientist to build a data transfer bus?

 There are different views in this regard.
-Data scientists have a good job market right now, but no one knows what evidence they need.
-To address this ambiguity, the Open Group (IT Industry Consortium) introduced three levels of certification for the title of Data Scientist in early 2019.
+Data scientists have a good job market, but no one knows what evidence they need.
+To address this ambiguity, the Open Group (IT Industry Consortium) introduced three certification levels for the Data Scientist title in early 2019.

-To obtain these certifications, applicants must prove their knowledge in the areas of programming languages, large data infrastructures, machine learning, and artificial intelligence.
+To obtain these certifications, applicants must prove their knowledge of programming languages, large data infrastructures, machine learning, and artificial intelligence.

-Until recently, data scientists needed to build a data bus, but today, with solutions offered by companies like Xplenty, you can create your own data bus without the need for coding knowledge.
+Until recently, data scientists needed to build a data bus, but today, with solutions offered by companies like Xplenty, you can create your data bus without the need for Coding knowledge.

 Do you have to provide a dedicated data gateway yourself?